rspamd/rspamd.com/doc/tutorials/writing_rules.md

 ## Introduction

-Rules are the essential part of a spam filtering system and Rspamd ships with some prepared rules by default.
-However, if you run your own system you might want to have your own rules for better spam filtering or a better false positives rate.
-Rules are usually written in `Lua`, where you can specify both custom logic and generic regular expressions.
+Rules play a vital role in a spam filtering system, and Rspamd comes equipped with a set of default rules.
+However, if you operate your own system, you may want to create your own rules for more effective spam filtering or a lower false positive rate.
+Rules are typically written in Lua, where you can define both custom logic and generic regular expressions.

 ## Configuration files

-Since Rspamd ships with its own rules it is a good idea to store your custom rules and configuration in separate files to avoid clashing with the default rules which might change from version to version.
-There are some possibilities to achieve this:
+It is advisable to store your custom rules and configuration in separate files to avoid conflicts with the default rules, which may change from version to version.
+Rspamd comes with its own set of rules, so keeping your customizations separate can help to ensure that they are not overwritten or disrupted when updating the software.

+There are several ways to achieve this:

-- Local rules, both Lua and regular expressions, should be stored in the file named `${CONFDIR}/rspamd.local.lua` where `${CONFDIR}` is the directory where your configuration files are placed (e.g. `/etc/rspamd`, or `/usr/local/etc/rspamd` for some systems)
+* Local rules, both in Lua and regular expression format, should be stored in the file ${CONFDIR}/rspamd.local.lua, where ${CONFDIR} is the directory where your configuration files are located (e.g. /etc/rspamd or /usr/local/etc/rspamd on some systems).

-Lua local configuration can be used to both override and extend, for example if the main lua file has the following line:
+* Lua local configuration can be used to both override and extend existing rules.
+For example, if the main lua file includes the following line:

 `rspamd.lua`: